Castelnuovo-Mumford Regularity and Computing the de Rham Cohomology of Smooth Projective Varieties: Cohomology of Hypersurface Complements

 where $\a$ is a homogeneous $p$-form on $\C^{n+1}$ and $\D$ denotes contraction with the Euler vector field.
-Furthermore, by Exercise 6.1.7 of~\cite{dimc:92}, each regular differential form on $U$ is the restriction of a form given by~\eqref{eq:diffForm}.
-In particular, each element of $K^p$ is of that form with $t:=s+p$, which we assume henceforth.
-Denote by $\Om^p$ the space of $p$-forms $\om$ as in~\eqref{eq:diffForm} with fixed $t$.
+Note that for fixed $t$ such forms are precisely the global sections of the sheaf $\Om_{\proj^n}^p(t\tilde{V})$.
+We have the following \begin{lemma} With $s\ge m(em+1)D$ the restriction map